 ICM is done using relatively long exposures, which normally require a stable platform on which to mount the camera such as a tripod, but instead, you purposefully move the camera during the exposure to produce motion blur in the image.
 Aspen trees are wonderful subjects for this technique due to the smooth bark and lack of branches close to the ground.
 Some species of Birch and Poplar also work with this technique for the same reason.

 Because of the sun, in order to get an exposure long enough for this technique, I needed to use a neutral density filter on my lens, and this is where my photography trip got a little more expensive than planned: on my way from the car to the grove of Aspens, I slipped on some ice and managed to break a very expensive filter that I had in my hand.
 Fortunately, I had others I could use, but that little accident set me back a few hundred dollars.
 I’m pretty certain my choice words shouted into the sky are still echoing off the mountains out that way.
 I did, however, manage to come away with several keepers which I later turned into a series of three images that I call “Aspen Abstract.”

 This series has proven very popular and, individually, they remain some of my best sellers.
 As a series of two or even all three, these have received high praise from customers of the Sedona Taphouse chain of restaurants, many of which have these images, and others of mine, on their walls.
 The bright colors and smooth textures mean these images reproduce best on smooth media, whether matte or glossy and I think these look great on everything from smooth watercolor paper to acrylic and aluminum.

-To see the available print options for these images, start by clicking here.
+To see the Open Edition print options for these images, start by clicking here.